waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Team Assets: KIMCHI (Poison resists Fighting), Blarney (Sudowoodo).
 - Note: Poliwrath is Water/Fighting.
 GNEISS and Calcifer are weak to Water.
 - Plan: Train KIMCHI to Lv21+ for evolution into Gloom.
 Use Sleep Powder and Grass moves against Poliwrath.
 KIMCHI reached Lv18 at Turn 7171 and learned Sleep Powder.
-- Battle Status (Turn 7190): Primeape defeated.
-Poliwrath is awake (Chuck used Full Heal).
-Calcifer (Lv35) is in.
-Strategy: Use Headbutt for neutral damage and flinch chance.
-Calcifer is holding a Bitter Berry for Dynamic Punch insurance.
+- Battle Status (Turn #7195): Primeape defeated.
+Poliwrath is awake and used Surf.
+Calcifer (Lv35) is at 36/96 HP.
+Strategy: Switching to KIMCHI (Lv18) to resist Water/Fighting and land Sleep Powder.

 # Tile Mechanics
 - FLOOR: Traversable.